 Helping Disabled Hawaiians Claim their Rightful Benefits

 Hawaii has the lowest disability rate in the United States, at about 3 percent.
-Still, many Hawaiians may suffer from disabilities and not report their illnesses or injuries.
+Still, our Hawaii disability lawyer has found that many Hawaiians may suffer from disabilities and not report their illnesses or injuries.
 Some Hawaiians might not realize they qualify for individual or group disability benefits.
 Others may fear the stigma associated with having a “disability.”
 Hawaiians may also rely on their families and communities to care for them during periods of disability.

 A disabling illness or injury, however, can leave your family in financial distress.
 Individual or group long-term disability insurance benefits can often alleviate the financial problems caused by a disabling illness or injury.

-Whether you’ve never applied for individual or group disability benefits, experienced delayed or wrongfully denied coverage, or simply need advice, reach out to the award-winning disability insurance lawyers and ERISA attorneys at DarrasLaw.
+Whether you’ve never applied for individual or group disability benefits, experienced delayed or wrongfully denied coverage, or simply need advice, reach out to the award-winning disability insurance lawyers at DarrasLaw.

 We are America’s top individual and group disability insurance litigation firm.
-Spearheaded by our founding partner, award-winning disability attorney Frank N. Darras, our top-rated disability and ERISA lawyers have more than 100 years of experience fighting for your right to individual or group benefits.
+Spearheaded by our founding partner, award-winning disability attorney Frank N. Darras, our top-rated disability lawyer has more than 100 years of experience fighting for your right to individual or group benefits.
 Frank N. Darras and his firms have recovered nearly $1 billion in wrongfully delayed and denied insurance benefits.
-For a free policy analysis or free claim consultation, contact the nationally renowned disability attorneys and ERISA insurance lawyers at DarrasLaw online or at (800) 458-4577.
+For a free policy analysis or free claim consultation, contact the nationally renowned disability attorneys at DarrasLaw online or at (800) 458-4577.

 What Should You Expect from Disability Insurance?